Canine Epilepsy Research

 YOU CAN HELP!

 If you are not sure if your dog's seizures are caused by epilepsy or some other cause, don't hesitate to send blood.
-You can leave this determination to the researchers.
+You can leave that determination to the researchers.
 Every single bit of information helps.
 When the researchers solve this puzzle, they will inform everyone who submitted blood samples of the status of each dog whose blood they submitted - clear, carrier, or affected.
 You could conceivably learn your dog is not epileptic, but its seizures have a different cause.

 HERE ARE LINKS FOR PARTICIPATING IN THE STUDY